sidfishus/react-cscarousel/README.md

 # react-cscarousel
-A re-usable responsive React carousel component which lazy loads files.
+A re-usable responsive React carousel component.

 # Notes
+- Lazy loading: Files are lazy loaded to make the component more responsive, and avoid downloading files which are not displayed.
-Files are displayed in the order they are presented in the **files** array prop.
+- File order: Files are displayed in the order they are presented in the **files** array prop.
 This means that the file at index 0 is the first displayed file in the carousel.
+- Thumbnails: If used alongside a list of thumbnails, it is recommended that the thumbnail images are created separately and with a reduced size.
+Otherwise this will default the lazy loading aspect of the carousel.

 # Exported Functions
 - **ShowFileFromIndex**: Programatically scroll the carousel to the file at the specified index.